QEHS-Websites/Overview/README.md

 - Answer: do you know the difference between Publicly Facing URL and GitHub Repository URL
 - Answer: can you apply lessons from "A Website to learn how to write web pages"
 - Answer: can you be creative and promote an artistic item (drawing program, music program, alternate artistic item)
+- Create a Site Map and Links (inside and outside webpage, note date accessed) for future development and upload to GitHub (if paper copy recorded as image)

 See Rubric and Case Studies
 - See, for how to do a case study, https://github.com/MercersKitchen/Computer-Science-Planning/tree/master/Projects